 Interstate 440Davidson County

-The proposed project for Interstate 440, from Interstate 40 to Interstate 24 in Davidson County, includes removing substandard pavement and widening portions of the 7.6-mile corridor to provide three travel lanes in each direction.
-The project is intended to address congestion and improve safety.
+The proposed project for Interstate 440, from Interstate 40 to Interstate 24 in Davidson County, includes removing substandard pavement and providing three lanes of travel in each direction for approximately 7.6 miles.
+The project is also intended to address congestion and improve safety along the entire corridor.

 Purpose and Need